 The term “building” refers to the building, common areas, grounds, and any other apartments at the address where the tenant’s apartment is located.

-The term “document” includes: writings, videotapes, electronic mail or other documents electronically stored and/or transmitted, drawings, graphs, charts, photographs, digital images, recordings, contracts, agreements, correspondence, memoranda, reports, notes, requests, bills, orders, notices, writs, declarations, complaints, answers and other court pleadings, schedules, tabulations, checks, diary entries, telegrams, diagrams, films, newspaper clippings, and other writings and recordings of whatever nature.
+The term “document” includes: writings, videotapes, electronic mail, or other documents electronically stored or transmitted, or both, drawings, graphs, charts, photographs, digital images, recordings, contracts, agreements, correspondence, memoranda, reports, notes, requests, bills, orders, notices, writs, declarations, complaints, answers and other court pleadings, schedules, tabulations, checks, diary entries, telegrams, diagrams, films, newspaper clippings, and other writings and recordings of whatever nature.
 A draft or non-identical copy is a separate document within the meaning of this term.

 The term “concerning” means referring to, relating to, supporting, describing, reflecting, constituting, or in any other way referencing.